IgnisDa/ryot/docs/guides/importing.md

 ## MediaTracker

-The [MediaTracker](https://github.com/bonukai/MediaTracker) API is pretty primitive and as a result the following things can not be imported.

-- Items in progress
-- Lists
+Importing from [MediaTracker](https://github.com/bonukai/MediaTracker) does not support the following due to lack of 100% feature parity:

 - Calendar

 ### Steps